 Perhaps that's why its history is so fascinating.
 Here's a little trip through the past of our port.
 Next time you pay a visit, it might not look the same.

 Long attributed to the presence of Piper's Zoo at Front and York streets, the provenance of the whale bones discovered when the TTC excavated the tunnel for the streetcar from Union to Queens Quay remains a complete mystery.
 Carbon dated back to the 1840s, it's anyone's guess as to how the vertebrae of a whale made it into the inner harbour.
 Theories anyone?

-Built at the Polson Iron Works, formerly a fixture on the east side of the harbour, the PS Trillium has been make the trip to and from the Islands for over a century.
+Built at the Polson Iron Works, formerly a fixture on the east side of the harbour, the PS Trillium has been making the trip to and from the Islands for over a century.
 It was decommissioned in the 1950s only to return to service in 1976.

 Formed from sediment that drifts off the Scarborough Bluffs, the Toronto Islands were once no such thing.
 Once a long peninsula extending southwest from Ashbridges Bay, a huge storm on April 14, 1858 created what we now call the Eastern Gap, which has remained to this day.

-The plan to build a tunnel to the Island airport has been in the works for a long time, a very long time.
+The plan to build a tunnel to the Island airport was in the works for a long time, a very long time.
 In fact, back in 1935 the city actually started construction on the project.
 While there was opposition to the project from the very beginning, the federal government gave the city money to complete the project.

-This isn't altogether that quirky, but surely one of the most valuable deliveries to our harbour over the years was the first Gloucester subway cars, which arrived by boat from England in 1953.
+Surely one of the most valuable deliveries to our harbour over the years was the first Gloucester subway cars, which arrived by boat from England in 1953.

 In the early hours of September 14, 1949 the S.S.
 Noronic caught fire in the Toronto harbour and was terrifyingly consumed by flames in a matter of minutes.
 The speed of the fire and a the lack of preparedness for an evacuation effort were the primary culprits in the tragedy.
 The cause of the blaze was attributed to a discarded cigarette.